nerdfiles/communicative-praxis/readme.md

 informed by existing vocabularies (dublincore.org, schema.org, dbpedia.org, w3.org, etc.).

-my goal is to bring forth the obvious, how the "document object model" like shared vocabularies can be incorporated into protocol-level actions (i.e., how the `disabled` attribute can be featured as a property in the <abbr title="application programming interface">API</abbr> along with `skip` and `limit`) to deliver hypermedia as the engine of application state more easily.
+my goal is to bring forth the obvious, how the "document object model" like shared vocabularies can be incorporated into the approach of using protocol-level actions (i.e., how the `disabled` attribute can be featured as a property in the <abbr title="application programming interface">API</abbr> along with `skip` and `limit`) to deliver hypermedia as the engine of application state more easily.

+i don't think we need as much javascript as we do today to manipulate the DOM if we'd just plan eventual interactivity more thoroughly. plus, the cached execution of javascript is [a performance bottleneck][neck].

 <hr />